-Barristers answer your questions on the mini-pupillage application and interview process
+Barristers answer your questions on the mini-pupillage application process

 If you're interested in a mini-pupillage, it can help to know what recruiters are looking for.
 Find out from two experts: Paul Skinner, a barrister and mini-pupillage co-ordinator with Henderson Chambers, and Andrew George, a barrister with Blackstone Chambers.